rescobedoq/vue.js/README.md

 Vue.js - The Progressive JavaScript Framework

 √ Project name: ... vue-project-01
 √ Add TypeScript? ...
-No / Yes
+No
 √ Add JSX Support? ...
-No / Yes
+No
 √ Add Vue Router for Single Page Application development? ...
-No / Yes √ Add Pinia for state management? ...
-No / Yes
+No √ Add Pinia for state management? ...
+No
 √ Add Vitest for Unit Testing? ...
-No / Yes
+No
 √ Add an End-to-End Testing Solution? » No
 √ Add ESLint for code quality? ...
-No / Yes
+Yes
 √ Add Prettier for code formatting? ...
-No / Yes
+No
 √ Add Vue DevTools 7 extension for debugging? (experimental) ...
-No / Yes
+No

 Scaffolding project in C:\Development\vue.js\vue-project-01...